denniskupec/bukkit-baseplugin/README.md

 Base Plugin (for Bukkit)
 =================

 Base structure for Bukkit plugins.
-Includes fancy player data file class.

 (Don't know if this still works...)